tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/saved_model.md

   ]
 ```

-Python client code can then import the libraries thru:
+Python client code can then import the libraries thus:

 ```py
 from tensorflow_serving.apis import classification_pb2